bobobo-git/REAPER/README.md

 -----------
 sometimes it can happen that items will overlap or covered
-the chatgpt has known a solution as an script
+the chatgpt has known a solution as scripts , get them and load them in REAPER
 [show covered items](scripts/bobobo_show_doubles.lua)
 [show overkapping intems](scripts/bobobo_show_overlapping.lua)